 What about when your kids drive you nuts?

 Sending them to school won’t fix the problem.
 Teachers will likely not see it, because kids tend to have “school behavior” that’s different from how they act at home.
 Kids are good at masking behavior problems in order to fit in.
-What’s worse, some selfish behaviors are praised in a classroom.
-They may get worse.
+What’s worse, some selfish behaviors are praised in a classroom and may get worse.
 Even if the teacher does see the problem, she’ll have limited time and capacity to address it, if she even thinks it worth addressing.
 Much sinful behavior is overlooked.
 School teachers aren’t called to disciple the children in their care the way parents are.

 Why do this?

 The most important reason to homeschool is discipleship.
-In Matthew 28:19-20, Jesus commanded His disciples to go into all the world to make disciples, “…teaching them to observe all that I have commanded you.
+In Matthew 28:19-20, Jesus commands His disciples to go into all the world to make disciples, “…teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 Certainly the Great Commission is much broader than teaching our children, but it is not less than that.
 We must be careful to obey Jesus’ command with those we are closest to — with those for whom we are accountable for their direct care.

 ————————— My go-to resources:

 Instructing your Child’s Heart, Tedd & Margy Tripp.
 Homeschooling is about educating the whole child.
 It’s easy, though, to forget that in your effort to master math facts and spelling rules.
 The Tripps focus on the most important work of discipling your children’s hearts.
-A great place to start.

 Honey for a Child’s Heart, Gladys Hunt.
-My favorite book of books that opens with a look at the essential role stories play in the life of a healthy family, why you should read aloud to your children, and what makes for a good read aloud.
+A book of books that opens with a look at the essential role stories play in the life of a healthy family, why you should read aloud to your children, and what makes for a good read aloud.
 The second half provides lists of books by grade level (beginning with picture books, all the way through novels) along with a short description of the plot (an annotated bibliography).

 The Well-Trained Mind, Susan Wise Bauer.
 This book provides a comprehensive, year-by-year list of reliable curriculum choices for each subject.